 The mix of the walnut smoke with it’s earthy and bitter flavor with the aroma of the coffee will give a delicious taste to the meat.

-You may also use walnut to smoke beef or veal breast, known as brisket.
+You may also use walnut to smoke beef or veal breast, known as brisket (which we have a great recipe for!).
 It is a very succulent and juicy cut of meat.

 Use some walnut to give a strong smoky flavor, but make sure to mix with fruitwood.

 Should you mix walnut for smoking?